 Kathy Garlick’s poetry and prose have appeared in Art and Ideas, Fourteen Hills, Field, and other publications.
 Her chapbook of poems, The Listening World, was published by Momotombo Press at St. Mary’s College.
 Kathy currently teaches creative writing and academic writing at University of San Francisco and creative writing and literature in the English Master’s program at Holy Names University.

-There are no mandatory live class meetings from January 24 – March 07.
+There are no mandatory live class meetings from January 23 – March 06.
 This class gives students an opportunity to determine their own flexible work schedule.
-There will be one optional Zoom Meeting on Sunday, January 31, from noon-1pm PST.
+There will be one optional Zoom Meeting that your instructor will arrange with you.

 I loved the exchanges I had with group members.
 Kathy's feedback was incredibly helpful to me - encouraging and specific, suggesting ideas for expansion without being overly directive.